replikativ/konserve/README.md

 New storage backends, e.g. MongoDB, JDBC, WebSQL, Local-Storage are welcome.

+There is also a [system component](https://github.com/danielsz/system/blob/master/src/system/components/konserve.clj) for the internal backends.

 ## Benchmarks

 Due to its simplicity it is also fairly fast as it directly serializes Clojure, e.g. with fressian, to durable storage.
 The file-store is CPU bound atm.
 More detailed benchmarks are welcome :).